tracys9522/p5/README.md

 # p5-

 - Tracy
-    - I have implemented FCFS, SSTF, SCAN
+    - I have implemented FCFS, SSTF, SCAN, CSCAN

     - Need to do:
-        - CSCAN
         - LOOK
         - CLOOK